Not What She Ordered

 It didn’t take long for Sturgeon’s hysterical warning that it was “only a matter of time before someone is hurt or killed” to come to pass: One of TMT’s armed Delta Park security guards shot a man to death in front of Lowe’s on May 29, 2021.

 The man, Freddy Nelson Jr., was shot four times through his truck’s windshield by Cornerstone Security Group guard Logan Gimbel, who was not licensed or certified to carry a gun at the time.
-Gimbel did so after apparently barking orders to Nelson and his wife, and pepper-spraying them.
+Gimbel did so after apparently barking orders to Nelson and his wife, then pepper-spraying them.
 Portland Police are still investigating the incident.

 Private police and prosecutions